 - Quiz #13

 - Available from 10:00 AM today.

-- Due by Friday 12/9 midnight,
+- Due by Friday 12/8 midnight,

-- Accepted until Saturday 12/10 midnight with 1 point penalty
+- Accepted until Saturday 12/9 midnight with 1 point penalty

 - Covers material from today only (Subsidies and Countervailing Duties)

 - This is NOT our last class together

-- Class this Thursday, Dec 8:
+- Class this Wednesday, Dec 6:

 - No required reading

-- New optional reading now available:

-- Max Boot, "Biden is making the same mistake as Trump on China," Washington Post, November 30, 2022.

-- See link on syllabus or in Canvas

 - Class will be review and discussion

 - What have you learned from this course?

 - What would you still like to know?

 - Course evaluations

 - Please do them

 - Due by

 - ?

-- So far (yesterday) I have

-- Only 6